Bira/octopus-carnival/_drafts/wir-mm-4e-skeleton.md

 Skeletons are the true iconic undead of the fantasy genre.
-Vampires and zombies get the spotlight in a lot of other media, but from Harryhausen movies to the Diablo franchise, if it's a fantasy story about monsters, it has to have skeletons in it somewhere.
+Vampires and zombies get the spotlight in a lot of other media, but from Harryhausen movies to the Diablo franchise, if it's a fantasy story about fighting monsters, it has to have skeletons in it somewhere.
 D&D took inspiration from the former and went on to inspire the latter, so it has plenty of skeletons as well.

 D&D skeletons are likely to be among the first undead faced by a party of adventurers.
 Unlike their more powerful and exotic relatives, they almost never